peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat otherValue,
         PeterO.Numbers.EContext ctx);

-Returns a binary float with the same value as this object but with the same exponent as another binary float.
+Returns a binary float with the same value as this object but with the same exponent as another binary float.Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

+Remark: This method can be used to implement fixed-point binary arithmetic, in which a fixed number of digits come after the radix point.
+A fixed-point binary arithmetic in which no digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic".

 <b>Parameters:</b>

  * <i>otherValue</i>: A binary float containing the desired exponent of the result.
-The mantissa is ignored.
+The mantissa (significand) is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
-For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

 A binary float with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns not-a-number (NaN) if an overflow error occurred, or the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns not-a-number (NaN) if the new exponent is outside of the valid range of the arithmetic context, if it defines an exponent range.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.

 ### Quantize